1757-06-18 - Battle of Kolin

 At daybreak on June 18, a thick fog prevented Frederick from observing the positions of the Austrian army.
 Planjan was still occupied by Grenzer light troops and a few hussar outposts could be seen on the heights on each side of the Beczvarka near Zabanos (present-day Žabonosy).
 Furthermore a few Austrian cavalry detachments were posted to the east of Planjan.

 Around 6:00 a.m., Tresckow made himself master of the heights dominating Planjan.
-Meanwhile, the Prussian army set off from his camp, marching by its left.
+Meanwhile, the Prussian army set off from its camp, marching by its left.
 At the beginning of the march, Zieten's Reserve consisted of 35 sqns (Stechow Dragoons, Zieten Hussars, Werner Hussars and Puttkamer Hussars) and 4 bns (Münchow Fusiliers, Schultze Infantry).

 The Austrian Baboczay Hussar Brigade could be seen on the “Kaiserstrasse” to the north of Blinka.
-Zieten deployed the hussars of his vanguard to attack Baboczay but the latter retired towards Kolin and joined Nádasdy's Cavalry (the mass of hussars with 1,000 commandeered horse under Major-General Count Starhemberg) to the north of Brzistwi deployed in two lines on both sides of the “Kaiserstrasse”.
+Zieten deployed the hussars of his vanguard to attack Baboczay but the latter retired towards Kolin and joined Nádasdy's Cavalry (the mass of hussars with 1,000 picked horse under Major-General Count Starhemberg) to the north of Brzistwi deployed in two lines on both sides of the “Kaiserstrasse”.

 As soon as the fog had lifted, Frederick unsuccessfully tried to have a look at the Austrian positions from the church tower in Planjan.